janakerman/janakerman/src/pages/tekton-mono-repo/index.md

 ![Tekton Components](tekton-mono-components.svg)

-The mono-repo magic is handled by the two [interceptors](https://tekton.dev/docs/triggers/eventlisteners/#interceptors) that are chained together to process incoming Github Push Events, _conditionally_ triggering a pipeline associated with each of the sub-directories.
-If one project directory is modified, only that project's pipeline will run.
+The mono-repo magic is handled by the interceptors on each `Trigger`.
+These interceptors pre-process the incoming Github events, _conditionally_ triggering each project's pipeline _only_ if that project's directory is modified.
+If one project directory is modified then only that project's pipeline will run.
 If both are modified then both project pipelines will run.

 There is a `Trigger` resource for each sub-project.
 Below is Project A's.